Fz3r0/Fz3r0/Networking/Knowledge/STP-for-dummies.md

 - And actually...that's all!
 That's RSTP & Rapid PVST+ AKA "STP" and all the fancy stuff!!

-    - We only need to set the Root, BIDs, bpduguard and portfast! easy huh?! byebye!! :D
+    - We only need to 1) set the Root Bridge, 2) set the BIDs 3) and set the bpduguard and portfast! (sometimes config timers when more than 7 switches are chained) that's all! easy huh?! byebye!! :D

     - Well, well, well here you go: